jappeace/jappeaceApplication/content/haskell-composition.md

 Why use this boilerplate?

 [^vague]: Isn't it vague functional programming?
 Besides plenty of my haskell code is imperative as fuck, and works great like that.

+# Y'know
+NAtural langauge also composes.

+If you learn a new proffession, you don't throw away all things you learned about english you've learned so far.
+That's crazy.

+Yet, in python, if you use a new library, you may as well trash most of your python knowledge.

+Like in python you have to do to learn a library.
+No you reuse your existing words, and add some new ones for efficiency once you get more profficient (jargon).
+In haskell you'll be able to re-use the things you've learned, because a well designed api composes.